image-source-control/image-source-control/readme.txt

 **Backend Features**

-* manage image source within media dashboard
+* manage image source within media dashboard and in the Image block settings
 * mark an image to belong to the uploader
 * lists images with missing sources in the backend
 * warnings, if image source is missing